On the Interpolation Effect of Score Smoothing in Diffusion Models: Score smoothing in one dimension

 Why do the regularized NNs learn score estimators that are so close to being expressed by (\ref{eq:hat_s})?
-While it is difficult to pinpoint exactly what function an NN will learn due to the nonlinearity and stochasticity of the training dynamics, below we will provide an argument based on a non-parametric view of NN regularization.
-Specifically, for function fitting in one dimension, it is shown in \citet{savarese2019infinite} that regularizing the weight norm of a two-layer ReLU NN (with unregularized bias and linear terms) is essentially equivalent to penalizing a \emph{non-smoothness} measure of the estimated function defined as:
+While it is difficult to predict exactly what function an NN will learn due to the nonlinearity and stochasticity of the training dynamics, below we will provide an argument based on a non-parametric view of NN regularization.
+Specifically, for function fitting in one dimension, it is shown in \citet{savarese2019infinite} that regularizing the weight norm of a two-layer ReLU NN (with unregularized bias and linear terms) -- equivalent to applying weight decay during training -- is essentially equivalent to penalizing a \emph{non-smoothness} measure of the estimated function defined as:

 where $f''$ is the weak second derivative of the function $f$.
+Note that even without explicit weight norm regularization, this term has also been associated with the \emph{implicit} regularization effect that gradient-based training induces in two-layer ReLU NNs \citep{chizat2020implicit}.

 Inspired by this connection, for $\epsilon, t > 0$, we consider the following family of variational problems in function space as a proxy for NN learning:

 with the infimum taken over all functions $f$ on $\sR$ that are twice differentiable except on a finite set (a broad class of functions that include, e.g., any function representable by a finite-width NN).
 Heuristically, we seek to minimize the non-smoothness measure among functions that are $\epsilon$-close to the ESF according to the score matching loss (\ref{eq:emp_loss}).
 When $\epsilon = 0$, only the ESF itself satisfies the constraint and hence attains the minimum uniquely; if $\epsilon$ is small but positive, the feasible set is infinite and we need to study how the non-smoothness penalty biases the score estimator \emph{away from} the ESF.